Heinrich Theodor Hermann Reinhold Georg Emmerich Mautner Markhof / 30.1.1927 – 7.10.2009

 From 1961 to 1967 he was a board member of the Stadlauer Malzfabrik (STAMAG) and president of EFTAMALT (EFTA Malting Industry Association).
 From 1968 to 1973 he became CEO of STAMAG, but after the death of his father Gerhard (1971) his uncles Manfred I and Georg III, who held the majority of the shares, initiated the sale of the company.
 This happened against his and against the will of his uncle Karlmann, who was also a member of the board.
 Thus, he had to resign from the board in 1973 and subsequently held the position of director of the Schwechat brewery until his retirement.
 Until 2003 he also held various supervisory board and executive board positions (without portfolio) in various companies and holding companies of the family.

-In his private life he loved hunting and clay target shooting, where he won numerous prizes.
-1969 – 1978 he was President of the Association of Hunting and Clay Pigeon Shooters in Austria.
-In this context he also accompanied the Austrian delegation of clay pigeon shooters at the 1968 Olympic Games in Mexico and at the 1978 World Cup in Seoul, South Korea.
-After the death of his father, he was co-tenant of his 2,500 hectare hunt in Andau/Seewinkel for a few years, then in St. Andrä in Burgenland.
-Until shortly before his death, he rented a hunt from Heiligenkreuz Abbey in the neighboring forest of Hettmannsdorf.
+In his private life, he loved hunting and clay pigeon shooting, where he won numerous prizes.
+From 1969 to 1978 he was “President of the Association of Hunting and Clay Pigeon Shooters” in Austria.
+In this context he also accompanied the Austrian delegation of clay pigeon shooters at the Olympic Games in Mexico in 1968 and at the World Cup in Seoul in South Korea in 1978.
+After the death of his father, he was co-tenant of his 2,500 hectare hunt in Andau/Seewinkel for a few years, then in St. Andrä in the Burgenland.
+Until shortly before his death, he rented a hunt from Heiligenkreuz Abbey in the neighbouring forest of Hettmannsdorf.